ELIXIR-Belgium/elixir-toolkit-theme/README.md

 remote_theme: ELIXIR-Belgium/elixir-toolkit-theme
 ```

-You can lock it onto a specific version like using:
+You can lock it onto a specific version using:

 ```yaml
 remote_theme: ELIXIR-Belgium/elixir-toolkit-theme@2.5.0